 How to Defend the Toll Tickets Once they Start

-If you have begun receiving these Florida toll tickets you should hire a lawyer to represent you.
-I try to set my fee so that in the end you are saving money.
+If you have begun receiving these Florida toll tickets then hire us to represent you.
+We set our fee so that in the end you are saving money.
+We get the fine reduced and we get your ticket pulled out of collections.
 Often, by the time you find out about the ticket it has already gone to collections.
-This means each ticket is now at $300 or more to pay.
+This means each ticket, if you decide to just pay it, is now at $300 or more.

-By hiring my office I charge $60 per ticket and usually have the collection fee removed, no points, the fine reduced (usually to $50 or $100) and $33 court costs.
+By hiring our office we charge $60 per ticket and usually have the collection fee removed, no points, the fine reduced (usually to $50 or $100) and $33 court costs.
 Even at $100 fine, with court costs and my fee, you will save around $100 per ticket.

 The Points With Florida Toll Tickets